Myakubek/Racket-Functions/README.md

 # Racket-Functions
 This is a list of recursive racket functions of varying complexities.
 The functions avoid using built-in helper functions such as member, element, filter, etc.
+Below are examples of uses of the functions and short descriptions on their implementation.

 ## my-map
 A racket function that duplicates the functionality of *map* from the standard library.